-Unless you’ve been living under the rock these past few years, you might have heard of the term ‘The Internet of Things’.
+Unless you’ve been living under a rock these past few years, you might have heard of the term ‘The Internet of Things’.
 If you’ve always wondered what Internet of Things is and you know what Drupal is, then you’ve stumbled upon the right place.
 In this post, I’ll take a brief look at what Internet of Things is and how Drupal can be used to take advantage of it.

 What is the Internet of Things?